-Most exhibition rules allow for hanging signs and graphics in all standard Peninsula and Island Booths, usually to a maximum height range of 16ft to 20ft (4.88m to 6.10m) from the top of the sign.
-End-cap Booths do not qualify for hanging signs and graphics.
+Most exhibitions and events rules allow for Hanging Signs and Graphics in all standard Peninsula and Island Booths, to a maximum height of 18ft from the bp of the sign.

 The distance is measured from the floor to the top of the sign.
 Whether suspended from above, or supported from below, they should comply with all ordinary use-of-space requirements.
 For example, the highest point of any sign should not exceed the maximum allowable height for the booth type.

-Hanging Signs and Graphics should be set back 10ft (3.05m) from adjacent booths and be directly over contracted space only.
+Hanging Sgns and Graphics should be set back 10ft (3.05m) from adjacent booths and be directly over contracted space only.

-Approval for the use of Hanging Signs and Graphics, at any height, should be received from the exhibition organizer at least 60 days prior to installation.
-Variances may be issued at the exhibition management's discretion.
+Approval for the use of Hanging Signs and Graphics, at any height, should be received from the exhibitions or events organizer at least 60 days prior to installation.
+Variances may be issued at the exhibitions or events management's discretion.
 Drawings should be available for inspection.